Rational ruled surfaces as symplectic hyperplane sections: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Otto van Koert and Zhengyi Zhou for helpful comments, and Akihiro Kanemitsu and Ryo Yamagishi for enlightening conversations on algebraic geometry.
-The first author was supported by the SFB/TRR 191 \emph{Symplectic Structures in Geometry, Algebra and Dynamics}, funded by the DFG.
+The first author was supported by the SFB/TRR 191 \emph{Symplectic Structures in Geometry, Algebra and Dynamics} funded by the DFG and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2021R1F1A1060118).
 The second author was supported by Japan Society for the Promotion of Science KAKENHI Grant Number 18J01373.